epics-base/pvaPy/documentation/streamingFramework.md

 missed during the 60 second server runtime, and if all images were associated with metadata without any errors.
-Results for the maximum simulated detector rate that image consumers were able to sustain and process are shown below:
+Results for the maximum simulated detector rate that image consumers were able to sustain and process are shown below.

+#### 10/2022

+PvaPy Version: 5.1.0
+Python Version: 3.9
+Test Machine: 64-bit linux, 96 logical cores @ 3.5 GHz (Intel Xeon Gold 6342 CPU with hyperthreading enabled), 2 TB RAM.

 * Image size: 4096 x 4096 (uint8, 16.78 MB); Server queue size: 400